doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 It takes an array as its only argument, which maps keys to class names.
 The class names may be fully qualified or relative to the current namespace.
-When a document is persisted to the database, its class name key will be stored in the discriminator field instead of the fully qualified class name.
+When a document is persisted to the database, its class name key will be stored in the discriminator field instead of the |FQCN|.

 .. code-block:: php